harry7557558/Graphics/fitting/boolean/tanh/README.md

 [rbf_2d_binimg.py](rbf_2d_binimg.py): Experiments with radial basis functions in regression.
 Fits the SDF without activation function before fitting the model.
 Performs poorly due to local minima.
 With an attempt for determining the initial guess using simulated annealing.

 [rbf_3d_bunny.py](rbf_3d_bunny.py): Fits the bunny using RBF in 3D.
 Takes more than one hour to fit.
 Produces a loss lower than using trigonometric basis functions with a similar number of scalar weights, but I suspect it can do better when optimized using using genetic algorithm + mini-batch gradient descent.

+[sgd_test_1.py](sgd_test_1.py): Experiments with techniques to optimize the weights in fitting a bunny using trigonometric basis functions.
+SGD algorithms perform well on startup but stuck in a "valley."
+Stochastic CG and Newton-Raphson are unstable.
+This experiment isn't successful, but the Adam algorithm may be used for future tasks.